 Warts Vs Moles

-Diagnose Warts & Moles
+Understand Warts & Moles

-Both warts and moles are skin conditions which can look similar, but they are totally different skin conditions.
+Both warts and moles are skin conditions that can look similar, but they are totally different skin conditions.
 They are both annoying things to have on your skin, as most of us wish to have clear flawless skin.
 Both moles and warts can develop in a single individual.
 People always search for the best way to remove warts or moles.

 What are Warts?